BlackEagle002/netscanner/README.md

 sudo python3 netscanner.py -h (for help)

-just make sure that scapy is installed for python 3 or not if not
+just make sure that scapy is innstalled for python 3 or not if not

 then type:-